rohanrao619/Aadhaar_OCR/README.md

 # Aadhaar OCR
 Extraction, Verification and Masking of Aadhaar UIDs from photos and scanned documents.

+## Solution

+The solution to the problem involves use of PyTesseract OCR engine and OpenCV for image processing.
+It can be divided into 3 Sub-Tasks:
+1. Extracting Aadhaar UID from photo using Tesseract.
+2. Verifying the extracted Aadhaar UIDs.
+3. Masking the first 8 digits of detected UIDs.

 ## Algorithms Used

 In our solution pipeline we use some algorithms such as: